Hayden Expedition between Yellowstone and East Fork Rivers, 1871

 along the newly completed

-Green River pages.
+other pages of this website.
 On the journey he started with only enough money to get to

 Cheyenne.
 He would take stereo photos during the day, process them at night, often

 begging lodgings and sell the photos the next day.
 On one occasion he traded photos for

 Jackson describes his first meeting with Hayden in 1869, although Hayden probably did

 not remember meeting Jackson.
 Jackson had taken a group photo of the "girls" in a Cheyenne

 establishment known as "Madame Cleveland's" and on June 29 was delivering the

 "Got pictures all mounted & at 11 took the large pictures around & sold a dozen.